NikhilAlapati/File-Search-Win10/README.md

-This program uses a Depth First search recursive algorithm to fine files in windows 10 using a dir name This is an object in java
-To test this open a java IDE and run the test(Driver.java) program and change it to the file you want to search for
+This program uses a Depth First search recursive algorithm to find files in windows 10 using a dir name To test this open a java IDE and run the test(Driver.java) program and change it to the file you want to search for